wp-plugins/rosetta-free/readme.txt

 == Frequently Asked Questions ==
 = Can I use host names for multiple languages? =
 Yes, you can.
-= What features I will have in full version? =
+= What do I get with the full version? =

-1. Localization of post tags and categories
+1.Post tags and categories localization
-2. Localization of post featured images
+2.Post featured images localization
-3. Localization of custom metabox
+3.Custom metabox localization
-4. Admin bar language switch
+4.Admin bar language switching
-5. Multisite support
+5.Multi-website support
-6. "Transfer default language content" switcher
+6."Transfer default language content" switcher

 For any questions mail to ruslan.khakimov@frumatic.com